Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO Image General subsection

 In the *General* subsection you can set the hostname and get the current network status.
+It additionally shows you the currently used network interface.

 TODO Image Wireless subsection

 The *Wireless* subsection is only active if you attach a USB WIFI dongle.
 Supported devices can be found in our shop (TODO Link).
-TODO description
+You can see the currently used interface and its status, can select the interface which should be used.
+You can select an Access Point to connect, configure encryption and set static or dynamic IP.

 TODO Image Wired subsection

-In the *Wired* subsection is only active if you attach an USB Ethernet dongle or a Ethernet Master Extension.
+The *Wired* subsection is only active if you attach a USB Ethernet dongle or an Ethernet Master Extension.
 The USB dongle will show up as ``eth0``, the Ethernet Extension as ``tf0``.
-To configure a interface, choose it, select if it should be used with a static IP or with DHCP and configure it properly.
+To configure an interface, choose it, select if it should be used with a static IP or with DHCP and configure it properly.
-After it press the *Save* button.
+If you have configured everything press the *Save* button.

 .. _red_brick_brickv_program: